 - Submit all pertinent documents (award letter, denial letter, etc.) and a written letter of appeal to the Office of Financial Aid.

 - The appeal will be evaluated and we will notify you with a letter explaining our decision.

 - All appeal decisions are final and cannot be appealed to any other office.

-Many decisions our staff makes are based on federal and state laws or the College’s statutes.
+Many decisions we make are based on federal and state laws or the College’s statutes.
 Therefore, the decisions are not eligible for review, since no discretionary authority exists.
 If this proves to be the case, we will notify you.